-- Prescriber: A medical professional who writes a prescription for a given brand or category during a specific time period. - Provider Network: A comprehensive list of the locations, HCPs, and units or devices via which educational and advertising content is provided. - Specialty: The physician specialty defined by a thirdparty provider such as the AMA, IQVIA, or Symphony.
-Specialties are not "self-defined" and are not based on a PoC media company's interpretation of "provider prescribing."
+- Mid-Level Practitioner: See Advanced Practitioner. - Medical Technician (MT): Sometimes referred to as Med Techs or Techs.
+MTs include all personnel who perform medical, non-administrative tasks, including running routine tests, preparing patients for procedures, administering medication, analyzing samples, etc. Examples of MTs include nurses, phlebotomists, Medical Lab Technicians, etc. - Non-Prescriber: A medical professional who does NOT write a prescription for a given brand or category during a specific time-period. - Physician: Physicians include people who have earned a Doctor of Medicine (MD), Doctor of Osteopathy (DO), or Doctor of Naturopathy (ND) degree and who are accepted as a practitioner of medicine under the laws of the state, province, and/or nation in which they practice. - Prescriber: A medical professional who writes a prescription for a given brand or category during a specific time period. - Provider Network: A comprehensive list of the locations, HCPs, and units or devices via which educational and advertising content is provided. - Specialty: The physician specialty defined by a third- party provider such as the AMA, IQVIA, or Symphony.
+Specialties are not "self-defined" and are not based on a POC media company's interpretation of "provider prescribing."